Edwin H. Armstrong

 With the four patents for his FM techniques that he obtained in 1933, Armstrong set about gaining the support of RCA for his new system.
 RCA engineers were impressed, but the sales and legal departments saw FM as a threat to RCA and the National Broadcasting Company (NBC) relationship with AM radio stations.
-David Sarnoff, the head of RCA, had already decided to promote television vigorously and believed the company did not have the resources to develop a new radio medium at the same time.
-Moreover, in the economically distressed 1930s, there was even less popular demand for better sound quality was regarded as a luxury, so there was not thought to be a large market for products offering it.
+David Sarnoff, the president of RCA, had already decided to promote television vigorously and knew the company and the stations did not have the resources to develop or implement a new radio system at the same time.
+Moreover, in the economically distressed 1930s, there was even less popular demand for better sound quality, so there was not thought to be a large market for products offering it.

-Armstrong did gain some support from General Electric and Zenith, but it was largely on his own that he carried out the development and field testing of a practical FM broadcasting system largely on his own.
-He gradually gained the interest of engineers, broadcasters, and radio listeners, and in 1939 FM broadcasts were coming from twenty or so experimental stations.
+Armstrong gained some support from General Electric and Zenith Radio Corporation, but he carried out the development and field testing of a practical FM broadcasting system largely on his own.
+He gradually gained the interest of engineers, broadcasters, and radio listeners, and in 1939 about twenty experimental stations were broadcasting FM.
 These stations could not, according to FCC rules, sell advertising or derive income in any other way from broadcasting, but finally, in 1940, the FCC decided to authorize commercial FM broadcasting, allocating the region of the spectrum from 42 MHz to 50 MHz to forty FM channels.
 In October 1940, it granted permits for fifteen stations.
 Zenith and other manufacturers marketed FM receivers, and by the end of 1941, nearly 400,000 sets had been sold.

 Among the many honors Armstrong received were the Edison Medal of the American Institute of Electrical Engineers (AIEE) and the Medal of Honor of the Institute of Radio Engineers (IRE).
 These were the highest honors of those two predecessor organizations of the IEEE.
 Sadly, the last years of Armstrong's life were darkened by continual patent litigation, and he committed suicide on 31 January 1954.